JonasAlfredsson/docker-nginx-certbot/README.md

 # docker-nginx-certbot
-Create and automatically renew website SSL certificates using the letsencrypt free certificate authority and its client *certbot*.
+Create and automatically renew website SSL certificates using the Let's Encrypt free certificate authority and its client *certbot*.
 Built on top of the nginx server running on Debian.
 OpenSSL is used to create the Diffie-Hellman parameters used during the initial handshake.